hemanthballa07/network-control-plane-ops/README.md

 *   **Reliability**: Using Kafka's durability guarantees ensures critical control-plane history is never lost compared to ephemeral logs.

 ### Reliability Guarantees
-We implement "Strict Delivery" guarantees suitable for financial or critical infra systems:
+We implement "At-least-once delivery" guarantees suitable for financial or critical infra systems:
 1.  **Strict Producer**:
     *   `acks=all`: Ensure data is replicated to all ISRs before success.
     *   `enable.idempotence=true`: Prevent duplicate messages on network retries.
-    *   **Transactional Outbox (Simplified)**: We use `transaction.on_commit` hooks to ensure events are *only* published if the DB transaction commits successfully.
+    *   **Post-commit publish**: We use `transaction.on_commit` hooks to ensure events are *only* published if the DB transaction commits successfully.
 2.  **Idempotent Consumer**:
     *   **Manual Offsets**: We trigger `commit()` ONLY after the event is successfully written to the DB.
     *   **Idempotency Key**: The `AuditConsumer` checks `EventLog.objects.filter(event_id=...)` to prevent duplicate processing during re-drives.